Skip to content

 This site, tommybuilt.dev, got built and deployed in a single sitting, which is either a good sign or an on-brand one.

 I am not going to pretend everything worked.
 Most things in a portfolio this size will not.
 There have been broken deploys, confidently wrong AI code, Stripe screens that made no sense, migrations run against the wrong database, and more domains than any reasonable person should own.
-But the wins are real too, and they are still growing.
+The wins are real too, and they keep growing.
 I shipped a SaaS, and it has paying customers and is still running.
 I built directories pulling steady, growing traffic.
-I built brands, tools, and games, and turned a pile of random ideas into something that functions like a company.
+I built brands, tools, and games, and turned a pile of random ideas into something that works like a company.

 The portfolio was always the proof.
 The job is helping other people build and grow theirs.